When was the Saudi Aramco IPO?

 How has Saudi Aramco been performing?

 Saudi Aramco has been growing its revenue every year, while cutting production costs and reducing its carbon footprint.
 In 2017, net income was $75.9 billion, increasing to $110.1 billion in 2018.
 The half-year report for 2019 revealed net income of $46.9 billion.
 The company has managed to cut extraction costs of crude oil to just $7.50 a barrel and overheads are only $1.50 per barrel.
 Oil production in 2019 is expected to reach 12.5 million barrels a day.

 Who are Saudi Aramco’s competitors?

 Saudi Aramco’s competitors include Shell (£223 billion), BP (£102 billion), Chevron (£224 billion) and Exxon Mobil (£295 billion), but it trumps all these companies in terms of market cap and revenue.
-Surprisingly, Saudi Aramco was formed much later than its competitors, it has the least number of employees and it is the only conglomerate between the five that hasn’t listed.
+Surprisingly, Saudi Aramco was formed much later than its competitors, it has the least number of employees and it is the last conglomerate between the five to have listed.

 Saudi Aramco management team